webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - ex.. your both right.
   - ![conflict resolution](img/ConflictManagementStyles.jpg)
 - **Conflict Managing: Forcing**
-  - make the decision without discussing it.
+  - make the decision without discussing it or use your authority to override others.
   - ex.. in a fire, just put it out, don't form a committee.
+  - ex.. parents tell their children 'because I told you so!'
   - ![conflict resolution](img/ConflictManagementStyles.jpg)
 - **Conflict Managing: Compromise**
   - both parties gives up something and meet in the middle.
   - ![conflict resolution](img/ConflictManagementStyles.jpg)
 - **Conflict Managing: Confronting**
-  - fact finding, data driven. win-win for everybody.
+  - fact finding, data driven.
+Data makes the decision. win-win for everybody.
 - **Conflict Managing: Collaboration/Negotiating**
   - both parties collaborate new idea that works as a win-win for both parties.
   - ![conflict resolution](img/ConflictManagementStyles.jpg)